Magazine publishers(Reader's Digest to Ziff-Davis)

 - Wallpaper (Q) Innovative lifestyle title bought up by Time for £1m within a year of its launch in the UK by Canadian Tyler Brule.
 Sold in 50 countries

-Company built around Time Out, London's weekly listings magazine launched in August 1968 - and still run - by Tony Elliott.
+Company built around Time Out, London's weekly listings magazine launched in August 1968 – and still run – by Tony Elliott.
+Became a freesheet in 2012 and dropped most of its listings.
 He was then studying French at Keele University, and the magazine was nearly called Where It's At.
 It started as a folded sheet and the first issue sold 3,500-5,000 copies (estimates have varied).
 A second issue followed three weeks later.
 It became an A5 fortnightly before going weekly as an A4 magazine in 1970.
 In 1981, publication was suspended for four months because of a strike over Elliott's decision to end the magazine's policy of the same pay for all staff (a period he has described as 'guerrilla warfare').
 Many left to start a protst news sheet called Not Time Out before going to work on a new competitor City Limits, which received funding from the Greater London Council but folded after about a decade.
 Since then, the title has expanded internationally while facing competition in the UK from bigger listings sections in newspapers such as the Guardian and websites such as the Evening Standard's This is London.

 Former editor Dominic Wells gave a good feel for the title in ‘Inside Elliott’s empire’ for the British Journalism Review (2006).